Read the latest update from the City of Asbury Park here. Age verification by driver's license has now been implemented.

 Electric Scooter Sharing Pilot Program in Asbury Park

 Scooters are becoming increasingly popular around the country, and Asbury Park will become the second municipality in New Jersey to embrace the benefits associated with them.
 Residents and visitors will be able to enjoy riding and experiencing the scooters while also providing feedback on the pros and cons of this new technology.
+60% of trips in the US are 5 miles or less.
 If successful, scooters can allow residents to efficiently travel around the city, improve traffic congestion and parking availability, reduce air pollution, and provide Asbury Park with economic benefits.

-In selecting the SPIN scooter share company to help launch Asbury Park’s first e-mobility project, the City is sure to receive quality products and commitment from the experienced e-scooter provider.
-These scooters will be equipped with front and rear safety lights, a horn/bell and a speed limiter of up to 15mph.
+In selecting the Zagster and SPIN team to help launch Asbury Park’s first e-mobility project, the City is sure to receive quality products and commitment from the experienced e-scooter provider.
+These scooters will be equipped with front and rear safety lights, a bell and a speed limiter of up to 15mph.
 They will be available for rent Monday to Sunday from 7am to 9pm for riders 18 years and older.

 Electric Scooter Rules and Regulations

 The rules and regulations for electric scooters are defined in ordinance 2019-27, adopted by the Asbury Park City Council on July 10, 2019.

 - Where to ride: Scooter users are required to ride in the street and are permitted to ride in the City’s bike lanes and on multi-use paths.
 Sidewalk riding is prohibited.
 All e-scooter users must yield to pedestrians and other slower-moving street users.